MicrosoftDocs/dataexplorer-docs/data-explorer/automated-deploy-overview.md

 :::image type="content" source="media/automated-deploy-overview/deployed-database.png" alt-text="Image showing the deployed database with its two tables in Kusto Web UI.":::

 You can verify the deployment by running a query against the *Customer* table.
-You should see the three records defined in the CSV file.
+You should see the three records that were imported from the CSV file.

 ## Next steps